- Linto Thomas

 -Now for the shared data access a structure shared_info was created in a common header file of main and extension

--In main , the structure member has to be declared in the created shared section.
+-In main, the structure member must be declared in the created shared section.

 -In the extension declare it as, extern struct shared_info s_info; Now you can directly access the value updated in main in extension, s_info.b and s_info.a also can update the values and it will be reflected in the main.